Contributing

 To figure out new tree-sitter queries (for detecting tests), the following commands are available in Neovim to aid you:

-For example, open up a Go test file and then execute :InspectTree
+For example, open up a Go test file and then execute :InspectTree.
+A new

 window will appear which shows what the tree-sitter query syntax representation